jiazhang93/segmentation/README.md

 The Joint 2D-3D segmentation algorithm is developed for the Automated Lesion Segmentation in Whole-Body FDG-PET/CT Challenge (AutoPET 2022).
 This repository includes codes and trained model weights submitted to the challenge.
 The model is built upon nnUNet (https://github.com/MIC-DKFZ/nnunet).

 # Paper
-For more information, please see the preprint paper.
+For more information, please see the preprint paper on arxiv https://doi.org/10.48550/arXiv.2209.07851

 # Weights access
 Model weights can be downloaded from dropbox https://www.dropbox.com/scl/fo/xgpflnxcwfysqv83ar844/h?dl=0&rlkey=w1raykqgsrwktbbhw5pjmlqfm <br />